Everyone has a story to tell, yet not all stories are told.

 Connect with other writers through online events.
 You can join from anywhere!

-Learn the craft of writing here.
+Learn the craft of storytelling here.
 Topics include Poetry, Memoir and Fiction writing to name a few.

-Each month a story will be selected as story of the month.
+Each month a story idea will be selected to be published on our blog.
 Winners will earn $50 and bragging rights!

 -Liz Santiago,